The Blind Woman of Sorrento

 Translated and introduced by Idara Crespi

-At the heart of the novel is Gennariello, a young man of uncertain parentage raised in poverty, who falls in love with a blind woman of extraordinary beauty.
-Their fate becomes entangled with the secrets of an aristocratic family — secrets involving identity, inheritance, and crime.
-Mastriani's Naples is vivid, socially observed, and morally charged: a city where the distance between wealth and want is measured in the space of a street.
+The novel turns on Gennariello, a young man of uncertain parentage raised in poverty, who falls in love with a blind woman of striking beauty.
+Their fate becomes entangled with the secrets of an aristocratic family: secrets involving identity, inheritance, and crime.
+Mastriani's Naples is closely observed and morally charged, a city where the distance between wealth and want is measured in the space of a street.

 This edition includes an original introduction by the translator placing the novel and its author in their literary and historical context.